great-expectations/great_expectations/CONTRIBUTING.md

 - multicolumn_map_expectations
 - other_expectations

 By convention, the name of the file is the name of the Expectation, with a .json suffix.
-Creating a new json file automatically adds the new Expectation tests to the test suite.
+Creating a new JSON file automatically adds the new Expectation tests to the test suite.

 If you are implementing a new Expectation, but don’t plan to immediately implement it for all execution environments, you should add the new test to the appropriate list(s) in the `candidate_test_is_on_temporary_notimplemented_list_v2_api` method within `tests/test_utils.py`.